-- (a) Buildings within 21.5m from the frontage must not project beyond a 60-degree recession plane measured from a point 19m vertically above ground level along the side boundaries as shown in Figure IXXX.6.11.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone; and - (b) Buildings 21.5m from the frontage must not project beyond a 60-degree recession plane measured from a point 8m vertically above ground level along the side boundaries as shown in Figure IXXX.6.11.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone below.
+- (a) Buildings or parts of buildings within 21.5m from the frontage must not project beyond a 60-degree recession plane measured from a point 20m vertically above ground level along the side boundaries as shown in Figure IXXX.6.244.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone; and - (b) Buildings beyond 21.5m from the frontage and on rear sites must not project beyond a 60-degree recession plane measured from a point 8m vertically above ground level along the side boundaries as shown in Figure IXXX.6.244.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone below.

-Figure IXXX.6.11.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone
+Figure IXXX.6.244.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Residential - Terrace Housing and Apartment Buildings zone

-- (2) In the Business - Mixed Use zone and Business - Local Centre zone: - (a) Buildings must not project beyond a recession plane that begins vertically above ground level along the zone boundary.
-The angle of the recession plane and the height above ground level from which it is measured is specified in Table IXXX.6.11.1 and Figure IXXX.6.11.2 or Figure IXXX.6.11.3 below.

-(b) Where the boundary forms part of an entrance strip, access site or pedestrian access-way, the control applies from the farthest boundary of that entrance strip or access site.
+(2) In the Business - Mixed Use zone and Business - Local Centre zone:

+- (a) Buildings or parts of buildings must not project beyond a recession plane that begins vertically above ground level along the zone boundary.
+The angle of the recession plane and the height above ground level from which it is measured is specified in Table IXXX.6.244.1 and Figure IXXX.6.244.2 or Figure IXXX.6.11.3 below. - (b) Where the boundary forms part of an entrance strip, access site or pedestrian access-way, the control applies from the farthest boundary of that entrance strip or access site.
 However, if an entrance strip, access site or pedestrian access-way is greater than 2.5m in width, the control will be measured from a parallel line 2.5m out from the site boundary.

-Table IXXX.6.11.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Business - Mixed Use zone and Business - Local Centre zone
+Table IXXX.6.244.1 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Business - Mixed Use zone and Business - Local Centre zone

-Zoning of adjacent site Angle of recession plane (identified as x in Figure IXXX.6.11.2 or Figure IXXX.6.11.3) Height above ground level which the recession plane will be measured from (identified as y in Figure IXXX.6.11.2 or Figure IXXX.6.11.3) Residential - Terrace Housing and Apartment Buildings Zone; Open Space - Conservation Zone; Open Space - Informal Recreation Zone; Open Space - Sports and Active Recreation Zone; Open Space - Civic Spaces Zone; or Open Space - Community Zone 60° 19m
+Zoning of adjacent site Angle of recession plane (identified as x in Figure IXXX.6.244.2 or Figure IXXX.6.11.3) Height above ground level which the recession plane will be measured from (identified as y in Figure IXXX.6.244.2 or Figure IXXX.6.11.3) Residential - Terrace Housing and Apartment Buildings 60° 1920m

+Zone; Open Space - Conservation Zone; Open Space - Informal Recreation Zone; Open Space - Sports and Active Recreation Zone; Open Space - Civic Spaces Zone; or Open Space - Community Zone -- -- --

-Figure IXXX.6.11.2 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Business - Mixed Use zone and Business - Local Centre zone
+Figure IXXX.6.211.2 Height in Relation to Boundary for Buildings in the Mapped Walkable Catchment of the Paerātā Train Station in the Business - Mixed Use zone and Business - Local Centre zone